JamesIves/hlds-docker/README.md

 docker compose build
 ```

 4. If you want to modify the server startup arguments, you can provide a `command` property within `docker-compose.yml`; [for a list of available arguments, visit the Valve Developer Wiki](https://developer.valvesoftware.com/wiki/Half-Life_Dedicated_Server).

+> [!NOTE]
-In the majority of cases you'll need to specify `+map` for the server to start and be joinable.
+> In the majority of cases you'll need to specify `+map` for the server to be joinable.

 ```yml
 services: